 Major Research Interests: To understand the role of oxidative stress and sterile inflammation in disease development and progression of diabetic retinopathy (DR), particularly the role played by thioredoxin-interacting protein in dysregulation of mitochondrial quality control and mitophagy leading to NLRP3 inflammasome activation; Targeted genomics, epigenomics and proteomics-based identification of early biomarkers of diabetes and its neuronal and vascular complications of the eyes via O-GlcNAc and S-nitrosylated proteins; RNAi technology and gene therapy approaches to prevent/slow down the progression of DR.

 Research Educator, Full time, PhD, Histology and Cell Biology

 - Ph.D., Biochemistry, Indian Institute of Science, Bangalore, India

-- Associate Professor, Departments of Anatomy/Cell Biology and Ophthalmology, Wayne State University School of Medicine, Detroit, MI
+- Associate Professor, Department of Ophthalmology, Visual and Anatomical Sciences, Wayne State University School of Medicine, Detroit, MI

 Areas of Research